10 Clever Storage Solutions for Compact Living in South Africa

 Look for furniture with legs.
 This creates a sense of openness and makes cleaning easier.
 Glass tables can make a room feel larger by allowing you to see through them.

 Consider modular furniture that can be rearranged as needed.
 This flexibility is useful in small spaces.
 Nesting tables or stackable chairs are great space-saving options.
+Choose pieces that serve multiple functions when possible.

 How to Measure and Select the Perfect Fit for Your Space